-On average, Facebook is home to 1.45 billion daily active users -- from CEOs, to students, to companies.
+On average, Facebook is home to 3 billion daily active users — from CEOs to students to companies.
 And while the community is clearly there, connecting with them from a marketing standpoint isn't always easy.

-For brands, posting on Facebook alone isn't enough anymore -- especially for ones just starting out.
-Sure, you can throw money at your efforts to drive people to your Facebook Page and send them to your website, but that only works if you're smart about it.
+For brands, posting on Facebook alone isn't enough anymore, especially for ones just starting out.
+Sure, you can invest in promotional content to drive users to your Facebook Page and website, but this requires more than an ad budget: it requires strategy.

 - Facebook Ads Best Practices

 Tell us a bit about yourself to access the lookbook.

 Yes, Facebook ads work because of their high level of audience targeting, the number of users on the platform, and analytical insights.
 Through successful iteration and experimentation — combined with a good strategy — brands can see a positive return on investment from Facebook ads.

 So, what does optimized Facebook advertising actually look like?
 To gain some inspiration for your next Facebook ad campaign, take a look at our list of the best Facebook ad examples from across industries.